andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/custom-uitableviewcell-text-input-swift.md

 [<img src="http://www.andrewcbancroft.com/wp-content/uploads/2015/02/Set-Constraints-and-Prototype-Cells1-1024x508.png" alt="Set Constraints and Prototype Cells" width="1024" height="508" class="alignnone size-large wp-image-11352" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Set-Constraints-and-Prototype-Cells1-1024x508.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Set-Constraints-and-Prototype-Cells1-300x149.png 300w" sizes="(max-width: 1024px) 100vw, 1024px" />][5]
 Configuring constraints on the table view will ensure that it displays properly on all device sizes and orientations.

-In this particular example, there&#8217;s only one kind of prototype cell that I want the table view to display.
-If I had multiple prototypes, I&#8217;d increase the prototype cells count to match the number of prototypes I had.
+In this particular example, there's only one kind of prototype cell that I want the table view to display.
+If I had multiple prototypes, I'd increase the prototype cells count to match the number of prototypes I had.

 <a name="drag-text-field" class="jump-target"></a>

 #### Drag text field to cell, increase text field width

-Drag a text field into the cell&#8217;s contents and use XCode&#8217;s blue guides to adjust the width so that it takes up the whole cell.
+Drag a text field into the cell's contents and use XCode's blue guides to adjust the width so that it takes up the whole cell.
 [<img src="http://www.andrewcbancroft.com/wp-content/uploads/2015/02/Main_storyboard_—_Edited_and_Main_storyboard_1-1024x622.png" alt="Drag Text Field to Cell" width="1024" height="622" class="alignnone size-large wp-image-11325" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Main_storyboard_—_Edited_and_Main_storyboard_1-1024x622.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Main_storyboard_—_Edited_and_Main_storyboard_1-300x182.png 300w, https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Main_storyboard_—_Edited_and_Main_storyboard_1.png 1488w" sizes="(max-width: 1024px) 100vw, 1024px" />][6]
 Now comes the customization of the prototype cell itself.
-Since we&#8217;re designing it for text input, we&#8217;ll use a text field as the contents of the table view cell prototype.
+Since we're designing it for text input, we'll use a text field as the contents of the table view cell prototype.

 <a name="configure-text-field-constraints" class="jump-target"></a>